Data-driven assessment of arch vortices in simplified urban flows: Numerical simulations

-The geometrical domain is composed of two wall-mounted obstacles, as depicted in Fig.~\ref{fig: numerical domain}.
+The geometrical domain comprises two wall-mounted obstacles, as depicted in Fig.~\ref{fig: numerical domain}.
 The size of the computational box dimension varies according to the separation of the obstacles.
-While the wall-normal and spanwise directions remain the same for the three cases, the streamwise length changes proportionally to the separation $\ell$, which modifies the computational cost of the numerical simulation associated with each case.
-The obstacles are then defined by the height $h$, length $w_b$ and width $b$.
+While the wall-normal and spanwise directions remain the same for the three cases, the streamwise length changes proportionally to the separation $\ell$, which modifies the computational cost of the numerical simulation associated with each case. \alvaro{The variation of this parameter according to the flow regime is depicted in Table \ref{tab: Numerical Simulation}.} The obstacles are then defined by the height $h$, length $w_b$ and width $b$. \alvaro{The length-to-height $w_b/h$ and width-to-height $b/h$ ratios correspond to 0.5 for both obstacles}.
 All dimensions are normalized with the height of the obstacle $h$.
 The velocity field is given by $\bm{v}(x,y,z,t)$, where $x, y,$ and $z$ are the streamwise, wall-normal, and spanwise directions, respectively, and $t$ is time.
 Every velocity is normalized with the free stream velocity.
 The components of the velocity are $\bm{v}=(u,v,w)$, which denote the streamwise, wall-normal, and spanwise components, respectively.
 Using Reynolds decomposition, $\bm{v}$ is defined as $\bm{v} = V + \tilde{\bm{v}}$, where $V=\overline{\bm{v}}$ is the average in time and $\bm{\tilde{v}}$ is the turbulent fluctuation.
 Primes are reserved for intensities $\bm{v'}=\overline{\tilde{\bm{v}}^2}^{1/2}$.